 - Rieux et al. 2014: coalescence of mtDNA L3 72,000 years [54-93 95% HPD]

 Our current estimate is based on Y-sequences (SNP counts) and a intermediate calibration point set at CDEF-M168 (see phylotree.org/Y) with 70 ka (kiloannus = thousend years) ago according to Karafet et al. 2009.
 The matching Y-Mutation rate is ca. 0.8×10^-9 mutations/nucleotide/year.

-Using these guidelines J2 lived approx. 30,000 years ago probably in the Middle East, most probably in or near Northern Fertile Crescent.
+Using these guidelines J2 lived approx. 30,000 years ago probably in the Middle East, most probably in the area from the Glacial Arabo-Persian Gulf Oasis to the Zagros Mountains slopes.
 Full Y-Sequencing at high coverage (FGC, BigY) of enough J2a and J2b as well as J1, I, KLT, H, G, F, C and DE samples will make more accurate estimates possible in the future.